muratk5n/thirdwave/en/README.md

 ---

-"Australia has made its boldest move in decades to sever its colonial links to the British crown: appointing a minister to remove the Queen as head of state"
+FT: "Australia has made its boldest move in decades to sever its colonial links to the British crown: appointing a minister to remove the Queen as head of state"

 ---